Twice Enslaved

 On June 19, 1865—Juneteenth—she was emancipated.
 Finally free for good, Henrietta Wood sued the man who had kidnapped her back into enslavement—and she won!
 Henrietta was one of the few people in United States history to ever receive a reparation payment for slavery.

-Twice Enslaved is a true story of cruelty, resilience, and ultimately triumph, told lyrically for middle-grade readers by Selene Castrovilla and illustrated in full color by artist Erin Robinson.
+Twice Enslaved is a true story of cruelty, resilience, and ultimately triumph, told lyrically for middle-grade readers by Selene Castrovilla and illustrated in full color by artist Erin K. Robinson.

 Author